googlecloudsecurity/agentic-soc-workshop/docs/overview.md

 "confidential" and "trading strategy", pull the results with a script, and leave.

-The whole sequence, first failed login to last download, took thirty-eight minutes.
+The whole sequence, first failed login to last document out the door, took twenty-six minutes.

 ---